DevsOnFlutter/file_manager/README.md

 ...
 </manifest>
 ```
-also add f0r Android 10
+also add for Android 10
 ```
     <application
       android:requestLegacyExternalStorage="true"